 - improves your mental wellbeing.

-You can begin with gentle exercise like walking, and then try activities like swimming, yoga or Pilates.
+You can begin with gentle exercise like taking short walks, and then try activities like swimming, yoga or Pilates.

 Moderate exercise won’t affect your breastmilk, your supply, the amount of nutrients in your breastmilk or your baby’s growth.